-According to the World Health Organization, Hong Kong is ranked in the top 20% most polluted cities of the world.
+According to the World Health Organization, Hong Kong is ranked in the top 20% most polluted cities in the world.
 Poor air quality has become a serious health hazard to humans and the impact on human health continues to be recognized as the invisible killer.
 Air pollution causes 24% of stroke deaths, 25% of heart disease deaths, and 43% of lung disease and lung cancer deaths.
 7 million people die from pollution every year.

-HK AQHI is the most common local real-time broadcasting app which provides air quality reports measured by the 13 general and 3 roadside air monitoring stations operated by the Environmental Protection Department of the Government of Hong Kong.
+Hong Kong Air Quality Health Index or HK AQHI is the most common local real-time broadcasting app which provides air quality reports measured by the 13 general and 3 roadside air monitoring stations operated by the Environmental Protection Department of the Government of Hong Kong.